Contents

 - Lady of the Lake), published in Polish in 1999, English version by David French in 2017

-The list above will help you to read the Witcher books in chronological order, as they are a bit different from its publication order.
+The list above will help you to read the Witcher books in chronological order, as they are a bit different from their publication order.

 If you want to follow what is aired on Netflix, the two short story collections, Last Wish and Sword of Destiny, should be enough to check out for the first season.
-Personally, however, I recommend reading all short story collections in full.
+The story called, A Grain of Truth, which features in this same collection, sets the beginning of the second season of the Netflix show, with the story of Nivellen.

-To read the Witcher novels in publication order, follow the list below.
+The best order to read the Witcher books in order of publication, follow the list below.

 - The Last Wish (short story collection)